 It’s also possible to spend two nights in Mykonos without breaking the bank.
 Private accommodation ranges from $25 for a room to about $40 for a comfortable and modern apartment.
 Hotel rooms are $70-100 for the more basic options and around $250-350 for the five-star experience.

-Santorini is Greece’s most romantic island, with countless wineries, hiking trails, black sandy beaches, and mesmerizing scenery.
+Santorini is Greece’s most romantic island, with countless wineries for wine tasting, hot springs, hiking trails, black sandy beaches (like Perissa beach), and mesmerizing scenery.
 You can get there from Mykonos in about three hours on a ferry, or just some 40 minutes in a helicopter transfer – if you can afford the 600 Euro per person fee, that is.

 The island is full of interesting places, from the Bronze Age Ruins in the south to the castle of Oia in the north.
-And let’s not forget about all those wineries in the west and the spectacular black sand beaches on the east side of the island.
+And let’s not forget about all those wineries in the west and the spectacular Red Beach, as well as the black sand beaches on the island’s east side.
 No matter where you stay, there are plenty of things to keep you entertained during your time in Santorini.

 Additionally, this island is perhaps the best place in Greece for hikers and adventurers.
 It’s quite small, and it’s entirely possible to explore most of it on foot.
 Hiking the entire inner crescent (from Castle of Oia to Akrotiri Lighthouse) takes just five hours, and it’s maybe an hour and a half to hike from the far west to the far east side of the island.
 So, whether you’re looking to lounge on the beach or hike half of the island, Santorini will not disappoint!